 Recreation use for the Aspinall Unit is managed by the National Park Service as the Curecanti National Recreation Area.
-Visitation to the NRA from January through November 2012 was reported to be 847,587 (data for December 2012 was not yet available).
+Visitation to the NRA from January through October 2013 was reported to be 769,757 (data for the remainder of the calendar year was not yet available).
+Visitation to the Black Canyon of the Gunnison, which is below Crystal Dam and adjacent to the Curecanti NRA, was reported to be 171,714 from January through November 2013.

 In 1965, the National Park Service entered into an agreement with the Bureau of Reclamation to construct and manage recreational facilities and to manage natural and cultural resources and recreation on, and adjacent to, the three reservoirs.
 This area became known as the Curecanti National Recreation Area.
 The NRA is currently identified by an administrative boundary that has not been established by legislation.
 A Resource Protection Study and Record of Decision for the Curecanti NRA, released in April 2009, identified Alternative 2 as the selected action.
 Alternative 2 recommends that the Curecanti NRA be formally established through legislation, while also working with Reclamation to ensure that its project interests are protected.
 In October 2009, a Report to Congress was transmitted to the House Subcommittee on National Parks, Forests, and Public Lands.
 Implementation of Alternative 2 would require enactment of legislation and appropriation of funding; it is up to Congress to decide what actions, if any, to take.
 On December 2, 2010, Representative John Salazar introduced legislation (H.R.
 6493) known as the Curecanti National Recreation Area Boundary Establishment Act of 2010.
 On December 6, 2010, the bill was referred to the House Committee on Natural Resources; the Subcommittee on National Parks, Forests and Public Lands; and the Subcommittee on Water and Power.
 No additional action has occurred since that time.

 The State of Colorado has instituted an aggressive program to prevent the spread of quagga and zebra mussels into its waters.
 The three Aspinall Unit reservoirs are being treated under the state's containment protocol for watercraft inspection procedures which requires watercraft exiting the water to be inspected (this is in addition to inspections required upon arrival).
 Any boats found to be suspicious will be decontaminated.
 All motorized watercraft leaving the Curecanti NRA will undergo a second inspection to ensure that the craft has been cleaned, drained, and dried according to Colorado's protocol.
+Continued monitoring has resulted in a couple of positive tests for veligers; however, these tests have not been backed up by microscopy and no adult mussels have been found.